CHERIoT-Platform/cheriot-rtos/examples/13.vw-audi-example/README.md

 This code uses the MCP251XFD SPI to CAN driver based on [Emandhal's generic MCP251XFD driver](https://github.com/Emandhal/MCP251XFD).
 We have more examples of this CAN driver in other examples.

+Mobile communications is achieved using a Quectel BG95 modem.
+We have written a very simple (and not terribly fault tolerant) AT interface to drive the modem.

 ## What this code Does
 This code opens the CAN interface as CAN2.0 at 500kbps.
 We look for sepcific CAN messages to extract certain events that we are interested in.
 We can also write to the CAN to flash the indicators/blinkers.